Lead The Change

 Slower Progress Nationally

-Historically, MBA programs have been largely comprised of white males, and this sense that MBAs are hotbeds of male-dominated professional development continues today.
-As recently as 1959, Harvard Business School did not admit women to their MBA program
+Historically, MBA programs have been largely composed of white males–a pattern that has shaped the perception that MBAs are spaces built for of male-dominated professional advancement.
+As recently as 1962, Harvard Business School had yet to admit women to its MBA program

 It has only been in the last few decades that strides have been made to incorporate greater racial, ethnic, and gender diversity in mainstream MBA programs.
-By 2017, the top business schools were enrolling just over 40% women.
-Business schools have also been diversifying internationally: at top schools, 30-40% of the students are international.
-And at these schools, some 15% are non-white US citizens.
-Schools outside the top 10 tend to have less gender, cultural and ethnic diversity.
+By 2025, women made up just over 40% of students at top business schools.
+These schools have also seen growth in international enrollment, with 30–40% of students coming from outside the U.S. Business schools have also been diversifying internationally: at top schools, 30-40% of the students are international.
+Additionally, at these schools, around 15% are non-white US citizens.
+However, schools outside the top tier often continue to lag behind in diversity.

-There are several organizations that exist to empower minorities to thrive in MBA programs.
-For example, the Consortium for Graduate Study in Management, promotes diversity and inclusion in business by awarding merit-based, full-tuition MBA scholarships to minority MBA students.
-Reaching Out MBA is a non-profit organization dedicated to connecting, empowering, and supporting the LGBTQ MBA community.
-The Forté Foundation is an organization that works to launch women into fulfilling and significant business careers, through motivation, education, and networking.
+Several organizations are working to ensure underrepresented groups thrive in MBA programs and beyond.
+For example, the Consortium for Graduate Study in Management promotes diversity and inclusion in business by awarding merit-based, full-tuition MBA scholarships to minority MBA students.
+Reaching Out MBA is a non-profit organization dedicated to connecting, empowering, and supporting the LGBTQ+ MBA community.
+The Forté Foundation helps women launch impactful business careers by providing access to education, professional networks, and career resources.

 Bard’s Commitment to Diversity

-At Bard, we are committed to diversity because we are working to build to a better, more equitable future, and because we know that our students - the future leaders in business and sustainability, will be their best, brightest, and most effective when nurtured in an inclusive MBA program.
-To truly improve social and environmental conditions, we need the investment of thought and perspective from diverse viewpoints.
+At Bard, we are committed to diversity because we are working to build a better, more equitable future – and because we know our students, future leaders in business and sustainability,- are at their strongest, when they learn in an inclusive, justice-centered environment.
+To drive real progress on social and environmental challenges, we need leaders shaped by diverse perspectives and experiences—leaders who understand that equity is essential to sustainability.

 Would you like to receive stories from the front lines of business and sustainability innovation?